-D. No Industrial Hemp Cultivation shall be deemed an agricultural activity, operation or facility under Civil Code section 3482.5 or an Agricultural Product as defined in Section L-II 3.3 of the Nevada County Land Use and Development Code, or an Agricultural Operation as defined in Sections L-II 3.3, L-II 6.1 and L-XIV 1.1 of the Nevada County Land Use and Development Code.

-E. This Section is cumulative to all other remedies now or hereafter available to abate or otherwise regulate or prevent public nuisances or to enforce the provisions of the Nevada County Codes or Nevada County ordinances.

-F. The provisions of this Section shall not be construed to protect any person from prosecution pursuant to any laws that may prohibit the cultivation, sale, distribution, possession, and/or use of controlled substances, or to authorize conduct that is unlawful under state or federal law.
-Further, to the fullest extent permitted by law, any actions taken under the provisions of this ordinance by any public officer or employee of Nevada County or by the County itself shall not become a personal liability of such person or a liability of the County.

-G. As authorized by Government Code section 25132, and except as otherwise provided by State statute, any person or entity violating any provision of this ordinance shall be guilty of a misdemeanor.
+- D. No industrial hemp cultivation shall be deemed an agricultural activity, operation or facility under Civil Code section 3482.5 or an Agricultural Product as defined in Section L-II 3.3 of the Nevada County Land Use and Development Code, or an Agricultural Operation as defined in Sections L-II 3.3, L-II 6.1 and L-XIV 1.1 of the Nevada County Land Use and Development Code. - E. This section is cumulative to all other remedies now or hereafter available to abate or otherwise regulate or prevent public nuisances or to enforce the provisions of the Nevada County Codes or Nevada County ordinances. - F. The provisions of this section shall not be construed to protect any person from prosecution pursuant to any laws that may prohibit the cultivation, sale, distribution, possession, and/or use of controlled substances, or to authorize conduct that is unlawful under state or federal law.
+Further, to the fullest extent permitted by law, any actions taken under the provisions of this ordinance by any public officer or employee of Nevada County or by the County itself shall not become a personal liability of such person or a liability of the County. - G. As authorized by Government Code section 25132, and except as otherwise provided by State statute, any person or entity violating any provision of this ordinance shall be guilty of a misdemeanor. - SECTION IV.

-SECTION 4.
 DECLARATION OF URGENCY.
-Based on the findings set forth in Section 2, this ordinance is declared to be an urgency ordinance that shall be effective immediately upon its adoption by the Board of Supervisors.
+Based on the findings set forth in Section 2, this ordinance is declared to be an urgency ordinance that shall be effective immediately upon adoption by the Board of Supervisors. - SECTION V. SEVERABILITY.

-SECTION 5.
-SEVERABILITY.
 If any provision, clause, sentence or paragraph of this ordinance or the application thereof to any person or circumstances shall be held invalid or unconstitutional by a decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions of this ordinance and to this end, the provisions of this ordinance are hereby declared to be severable.
-The Board of Supervisors hereby declares that it would have passed this ordinance and adopted this ordinance and each section, sentence, clause or phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses or phrases be declared invalid or unconstitutional.
+The Board of Supervisors hereby declares that it would have passed this ordinance and adopted this ordinance and each section, sentence, clause or phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses or phrases be declared invalid or unconstitutional. - SECTION VI.

-SECTION 6.
 CONFLICTING LAWS.
 For the term of this ordinance, as set forth in Section 7 below, the provisions of this ordinance shall govern.
-To the extent that there is any conflict between the provisions of this ordinance and the provisions of any other County code, ordinance, resolution or policy, the terms and conditions of this ordinance shall prevail and any such conflicting provisions in any other code, ordinance, resolution or policy shall be suspended.
+To the extent that there is any conflict between the provisions of this ordinance and the provisions of any other County code, ordinance, resolution or policy, all such conflicting provisions shall be suspended. - SECTION VII.

-SECTION 7.
 EFFECTIVE DATE AND TERM.
-Based on the evidence presented above, this ordinance is an interim urgency ordinance necessary for the immediate preservation of the public health, safety and welfare, and is adopted pursuant to the provisions of Government Code section 65858.
-This Ordinance shall take effect and be in full force immediately upon its adoption and shall remain in effect for a period of one year.
+Based on the evidence presented above, this ordinance is an interim urgency ordinance necessary for the immediate preservation of the public health, safety and welfare, and is adopted pursuant to the provisions of Government Code Section 65858.
+This Ordinance shall take effect and be in full force immediately upon its adoption and shall remain in effect for a period of forty-five (45) days unless this period is extended by the Board of Supervisors as provided in Government Code Section 65858.
 Within fifteen (15) days after its passage, this Ordinance shall be published once, with the names of the Supervisors voting for and against the same, in The Union, a newspaper of general circulation printed and published in the County of Nevada.
-This ordinance is passed by at least a 4/5th vote of the Board of Supervisors, pursuant to Government Code section 65858.
+This ordinance is passed by at least a 4/5th vote of the Board of Supervisors, pursuant to Government Code Section 65858.